symsoph/symsoph/README.md

 🌠 I'm a multi-faceted software engineer with extensive experience and passion for full-stack and game development.

-👾 I enjoy exploring the intersection of art and technology from machine learning to computer graphics.
+🌊 I enjoy exploring the intersection of art and technology from machine learning to computer graphics.

-🌊 Currently a Computer Science student at UC San Diego, class of 2026.

 ## 🛠 Tech Stack